Nobody Loves You (When You're Down and Out): Lyrics and music

 Lennon wrote "Nobody Loves You (When You're Down and Out)" early in his time in Los Angeles during his separation from wife Yoko Ono, often called his "lost weekend."
 The song reflects his feelings of depression and loneliness during that time.
 Lennon recorded an acoustic demo as early as October 1973.
 Besides his separation from Ono, the lyrics are also influenced by Lennon's disappointment at the negative reception his recent work had received from critics and the public, and his feelings of having been cheated by the music industry.
 The lyrics describe the emptiness he felt as well as his disillusionment with show business.
 Various lines could be taken as cynical responses to Ono, or to Lennon's audience and music critics.
 In response to the question of whether he loves someone, the singer responds "it's all showbiz."
 The lyrics also seem to express resentment Lennon felt about being the one who had to awaken people to what was happening, and was still not appreciated, with lyrics about how he's "been across to the other side" and "shown you everything."
 Lines about crossing the water to see "one eyed witchdoctors" may refer to Lennon's disillusionment with the Maharishi, or his partial success with Arthur Janov.
 The song ends cynically, with the line "Everybody loves you when you're six-foot in the ground."
 Another line which adds to the cynicism is "I'll scratch your back and you knife mine."

 Authors Ken Bielen and Ben Urish describe Lennon's voice for the song as "hoarse," claiming that the production helps give "an alienated ambiance to his lethargic (but not dull) vocal performance."
 They also claim that the horn section adds to the "thick musical overcast," as does Jesse Ed Davis' guitar solo, which they compare to a "howling wolf."
 The song changes tempo when the lyrics move from apathy to emotional outbursts.

 The title comes from the 1923 blues song "Nobody Knows You When You're Down and Out," which had been covered by Eric Clapton with Derek and the Dominos in 1970.

 Lennon said that "Nobody Loves You (When You're Down and Out)" was an ideal song for Frank Sinatra to sing.
-This likely refers to the song's lethargic tone.
-Rock journalist Paul Du Noyer claims "Nobody Loves You (When You're Down and Out)" has a "low key, late night feel" reminiscent of such Sinatra songs as "One for My Baby (and One More for the Road)" and "In the Wee Small Hours of the Morning."
+Rock journalist Paul Du Noyer claims the song has a "low key, late night feel" reminiscent of such Sinatra songs as "One for My Baby (and One More for the Road)" and "In the Wee Small Hours of the Morning."

-The judge hearing the lawsuit that Morris Levy initiated against Lennon over the similarities between the Beatles' "Come Together" (written by Lennon) and Chuck Berry's "You Can't Catch Me" quoted lyrics from "Nobody Loves You (When You're Down and Out)," claiming that the words "everybody's hustling for a buck and a dime" were an ideal introduction to the case.
+The judge hearing the lawsuit that Morris Levy initiated against Lennon over the similarities between the Beatles' "Come Together" and Chuck Berry's "You Can't Catch Me" quoted lyrics from "Nobody Loves You (When You're Down and Out)," claiming that the words "everybody's hustling for a buck and a dime" were an ideal introduction to the case.